 Many students worry about reporting crimes to the police because they do not want to testify in a trial.
-Victims are nevertheless encouraged to at least contact the Las Cruces or the NMSU Police Department(s) so they can be made aware of other services (counseling services, medical treatment, etc.) that might lessen the trauma of the incident.
+Victims are nevertheless encouraged to at least contact the Las Cruces or the NMSU Police Department(s) so they can be made aware of other supportive services (counseling services, medical treatment, etc.) that might lessen the trauma of the incident.
 If the victim does not wish to pursue criminal charges, their wishes will be respected.
 Some of the most frequently accessed services include:

 - SANE Exam: This is available through the La Piñon Rape Crisis Center, and is a medical exam that is designed to identify damage to your body as a result of a sexual assault so it can be treated.
 In addition, evidence of sexual assault can be identified and collected during this exam.
 These exams are confidential, and are conducted by specially trained medical practitioners.
 You also have a right to have someone of your choosing with you during these exams.
-If you would like, a victim services advocate can accompany you and help with any questions you might have. - Counseling: This service is available for students through the NMSU Counseling Center and the BCOM Health and Wellness Counselor located in the Office of Student Affairs, as well as a number of off-campus entities.
-Neither BCOM or the NMSU Counseling Center issues a charge to students for services, and all services are confidential. - Medical: In addition to the SANE exam, medical services are available on campus through the Campus Health Center.
+If you would like, a victim services advocate can accompany you and help with any questions you might have. - Counseling: This service is available for students through the NMSU Counseling Center, as well as a number of off-campus entities.
+The NMSU Counseling Center does not issue a charge to students for services, and all services are confidential. - Medical: In addition to the SANE exam, medical services are available on campus through the NMSU Campus Health Center.
 In addition, there are two medical centers in Las Cruces, and a large number of urgent care centers and clinics in the area.
-The medical centers have 24-hour emergency departments, and many of the urgent care centers and clinics have hours that extend into the evenings and on weekends. - Protection Orders: While certain BCOM officials can issue a "no contact" order against students or employees, such orders only apply on campus, and may only be helpful if the perpetrator of the crime is a student or employee.
+The medical centers have 24-hour emergency departments, and many of the urgent care centers and clinics have hours that extend into the evenings and on weekends. - Protection Orders: While certain Burrell officials can issue a "no contact" order against students or employees, such orders only apply on campus, and may only be helpful if the perpetrator of the crime is a student or employee.
 The NMSU Police Department's Victim Services staff can assist victims of violence in obtaining temporary and permanent restraining orders from the state courts that will apply no matter where you might be, and no matter who the offender is.
-Victim services units with other police departments offer similar assistance. - Victim Services: This is a unit that operates out of the NMSU Police Department, and is staffed with a coordinator and advocates who can assist with connecting to any of the above resources, making housing changes, getting protective orders through the courts, obtaining emergency food and shelter, etc. As mentioned above, victims do not need to file a police report in order to receive assistance from the Victim Services unit.
+Victim services units with other police departments offer similar assistance. - Victim Services: This is a unit of the NMSU Police Department, and is staffed with advocates who can assist with connecting to any of the above resources, getting protective orders through the courts, obtaining emergency food and shelter, etc. As mentioned above, victims do not need to file a police report in order to receive assistance from the Victim Services unit.